Kuborros/FreedomManager/README.md

 ## For modders:

-This mod manager installs any bepinex mod as long as it has a proper directory structure, as recommended by BepInEx devs and gamebanana (so main directory of the zip maps to main game directory)
+This mod manager installs any BepInEx or MelonLoader mod as long as it has a proper directory structure, as recommended by BepInEx devs and gamebanana (so main directory of the zip maps to main game directory)

-MelonLoader mods can be supported, however as of now every mod out there has different directory stucture in its zipfile, which complicates things.

 ## Building:
 Open the solution in Visual Studio 2022 and build the project :)